forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 ## Google Cloud Platform (GCP) Virtual Machine

-From here you can manually create a GCP Virtual Machine or run in the Ansible Playbook included here to provision one.
+From here you can manually create a GCP Virtual Machine or run the Ansible Playbook included here (`create_gcp_vm.yml`) to provision one.
 To do that you'll need to compete the following steps:

 * Use the GCP console to [Create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

 * Use the GCP console to [Create a service account](https://cloud.google.com/compute/docs/access/service-accounts) for your project on the IAM & admin ⇒ Service accounts tab.
 Grant the new service account permission to the ‘Compute Admin’ Role, within the project, using the Role drop-down menu.
 Create a private key for the service account, on the IAM & admin ⇒ Service accounts tab.
 Choose the JSON key type.
 Download the private key JSON file and save it in a safe location, accessible to Ansible.
 Do not to check this file into source control.
 This file contains the service account’s credentials used to programmatically access GCP and administer compute resources.
 This private key contains the credentials for the service account, and is different than the SSH key will add to the project next.

-You now have everything set up in GCP to allow Ansible to run and provision resources.

-### Ansible User Configuration
+### GCP Ansible User Configuration

 Back on your machine you need to create an SSH public/private key pair.
-The SSH key will be used to programmatically access the GCE VM.
+The SSH key will be used to programmatically access the GCP VM.

 On a Mac, you can use the following commands to create a new key pair and copy the public key to the clipboard.